Imagine A Life In Captivity

 - Working with the tourism industry for better short term living conditions.

-- WDCS would like to see an END to all cetacean captivity
+- WDC would like to see an END to all cetacean captivity

 - Don’t visit facilities that hold whales and dolphins in captivity.